open/close all folders

 - Embarrassing Tattoo: Subverted.
-Sure, Adray is proud and loves Clair so much, but we know for sure how she would react if she saw herself as a chibi version surrounded by roses on her father's back, no less.
+Sure, Adray is proud and loves Clair, but we know for sure how she would react if she saw the chibi version of herself surrounded by roses on her father's back.

-- Energy Ball: At long range he shoots energy balls that only damage MP.
+- Energy Ball: At long range he can fire energy balls that damage MP.

 - Grandpa, What Massive Hotness You Have: Purely for his ability to pull off a Walking Shirtless Scene at fifty-eight.

-- I Want Grandkids: He's bound and determined to marry his daughter (Clair) off.
-Seen in both his solo ending and his ending with Fayt.
+- I Want Grandkids: He's bound and determined to marry Clair off.
+He tries again in his solo ending and his ending with Fayt.
 Clair puts her foot down both times.